 When it comes to sleeping well, many of us are just not getting what we need, both quality and quantity!
 If you feel tired and wired or just like you could do with a bit more energy, taking a close look at your “sleep hygiene” is a must.
-Poor sleep, can results in fatigue, impaired memory, impaired physical performance, low motivation, poor concentration and a weakened immune system.
-It also negatively effects our mood, making us fly off the handle quicker, reducing our tolerance and cause depressive like feelings.
+Poor sleep can result in fatigue, impaired memory, impaired physical performance, low motivation, poor concentration and a weakened immune system.
+It also negatively affects our mood, making us fly off the handle quicker, reducing our tolerance and cause depressive-like feelings.

 Sufficient sleep is up there with good nutrition, clean water and adequate movement.
-Melatonin is a hormone which regulates our sleep, its activated by darkness and is the strongest antioxidant we have.
+Melatonin is a hormone which regulates our sleep, it’s activated by darkness and is the strongest antioxidant we have.
 Ensuring you have enough of this hormone is essential for a good nights slumber!
-Sleep must be thoroughly investigated in any disorders which effect, not only energy levels, but mood problems and infertility.
+Sleep must be thoroughly investigated in any disorders which affect, not only energy levels but mood problems and infertility.

 Here is your sleep check list

-Electro-Magnetic Fields – Remove all electronics from your room, mobile phones, TV’s, lap tops, ipads etc, these effect the production of melatonin and serotonin!
-Also move alarm clocks at least 3 feet away from you.
+Electro-Magnetic Fields – Remove all electronics from your room, mobile phones, TV’s, laptops, pads etc, these may affect the production of melatonin and serotonin!
+Also, move alarm clocks at least 3 feet away from you.
 Avoid use of electronics at least half an hour before bed.
 Ensure you are not sleeping behind a wall with electrical equipment.
 If you can turn your wifi off at night then do it!
 Sleeping with our gadgets has become the norm, even for children!

 Digestion – Avoid eating 2 to 3 hours prior to bed, this will ensure that digestion is complete, and won’t interfere with your sleep.

 Fluid Intake – Avoid drinking 2 hours before bed, to avoid endless trips to the toilet.